vjlamp/tynamo.github.io/tapestry-security+guide.md

 <div markdown="1" class="alert alert-info">
 **Version status: 0.6.6 for T5.4, 0.5.1 stable for T5.3, 0.4.6 stable for T5.2 and 0.2.2 for T5.1**

 tapestry-security module is based on and depends on Apache Shiro.
-0.4.1 depends on Apache Shiro 1.2.0, earlier versions depend on 1.1.0
+0.4.1 and up depends on Apache Shiro 1.2.x, earlier versions depend on 1.1.0

-Source and issue management moved to Github!

 Critical issues will be fixed for 0.4.x, feature development only for 0.6.x versions.
 Versions before 0.4.0 are not maintained anymore.